pytask-dev/pytask/docs/source/tutorials/write_a_task.md

 ## Customize task names

-Use the {func}`@pytask.mark.task <_pytask.task_utils.task>` decorator to mark a function as a task regardless of its function name.
+Use the {func}`@pytask.mark.task <pytask.mark.task>` decorator to mark a function as a task regardless of its function name.
 You can optionally pass a new name for the task.
 Otherwise, the function name is used.

 ```python
 # The id will be '.../task_data_preparation.py::create_random_data'